openaustralia/yinyo/README.md

 Now, create a bucket called `clay` and a bucket called `morph`.
 You can do that from the control at the bottom right.

+You can also check that the clay server is up and running.
+Go to http://localhost:8080.
+You should see a message letting you know that all is well and good.

 Now you're ready to run your first scraper.

 ```